Despite its reputation, the Spanish subjunctive isn’t that bad.

 So when should you learn the Spanish subjunctive?

 This post is intended to be an overview of how to avoid the Spanish subjunctive.
-But, it also works as a reasonable introduction to the topic as you will now be aware of where the subjunctive commonly occurs.
+But, it also works as a reasonable introduction to the topic as you will now be aware of a few areas where the subjunctive commonly occurs.

 If you can communicate in Spanish, without the need to change to English, and you want to continue to improve, then now is the time to learn the subjunctive mood.

-If, on the other hand, you struggle at times to find the words to describe straightforward ideas or ask uncomplicated questions, then you need to focus on learning foundational vocabulary.
+If, on the other hand, you struggle at times to find the words to describe straightforward ideas or ask simple questions, then you need to focus on learning foundational vocabulary.

 If I could start learning Spanish from scratch again, I wouldn’t have focused on the subjunctive as early as I did.
 I was too focused on knowing everything and being ‘fluent’ as quickly as I could.